-In general, in the form of computer security, we can understand that it is all about detecting and preventing the system from external agents who somehow want to harm our system or information residing within that system.
-So there are specific elements that are kept in mind which can check these executions of illegal cyberattacks and work in defined protocols to ensure that the system is safe.
+In general, in the form of computer security, we can understand that it is all about detecting and preventing external agents who somehow want to harm our system or information residing within that system.
+There are specific elements that are kept in mind that can check these executions of illegal cyberattacks and work in defined protocols to ensure that the system is safe.
 In this chapter, you will learn about the six elements of security.

 What Are the Various Elements of Security?

 For fulfilling all the security-related constraints and requirements, researchers and security analysts have come up with some unique concepts that, when preserved, can help in keeping the system safe and secure.
-If anyone of the elements gets compromised, there is a potential risk for the information as well as the system.
+If anyone of the elements gets compromised, there is a potential risk for the information and the system.
 These six elements are:

-- Availability: As the name suggests, availability specifies whether the data or resource is available when it is required or requested by the client.
-The information that has been requested will possess the actual value only when legitimate users can take access to those resources at the right time.
-But cybercriminals seize those data so that the request to access those resources gets denied (leads to downtime of a working server), which is a conventional attack.
+- Availability: As the name suggests, availability specifies whether the data or resource is available when required or requested by the client.
+The information that has been requested will possess the actual value only when legitimate users can access those resources at the right time.
+Cybercriminals seize those data so that the request to access those resources gets denied (leads to downtime of a working server), which is a conventional attack.

 - Integrity: This refers to the techniques to ensure that all the data or resources that can be accessed in real-time are legitimate, correct, and protected from unlawful user (hackers) modification.
 Data integrity has become a primary and essential component or element of information security because users have to trust online information to use them.
 Non-trusted data compromises the integrity and hence will violate one of the six elements.
 Data integrity is verified through techniques like checksums, change in hash values, and data comparison.